-The paper, released at the ACM International Conference on Architectural Support for Programming Languages and Operating Systems, warned that the flaws could cause errors in software running on the RISC-V instruction set architecture, which lays out the most basic functions of the chip like memory and logic.
-But the researchers noted that the errors only affected a high-performance version of RISC-V.
+Princeton’s paper, released at the ACM International Conference on Architectural Support for Programming Languages and Operating Systems, warned that the holes could cause errors in software running on high-performance hardware based on the RISC-V instruction set, which lays out the most basic functions of chips like memory and logic.

 “Incorrect memory access orderings can result in software performing calculations using the wrong values,” Martonosi said in a statement.
 “These in turn can lead to hard-to-debug software errors that either causes the software to crash or to be vulnerable to security exploits.”

-RISC-V’s hook, supporters say, is that it reduces the massive amounts of money required for developing a custom chip.
-It allows companies to create chips for a fraction of the cost and with better power consumption and performance than closed architectures.
-It could also make it easier to integrate custom peripherals.
+An open-instruction set architecture, RISC-V could reduce the massive investment required to develop custom chips.
+It allows companies to create chips for a fraction of the cost and with better power consumption and performance than closed architectures, while making it easier to integrate custom peripherals.

-The architecture was first developed by computer scientists at the University of California, Berkeley, who recently started a company called SiFive to sell platforms that serve as a starting point for custom chips.
-The start-up is targeting chips for wearables and other Internet of Things devices, as well as data centers.
+The architecture was first developed by computer scientists at the University of California, Berkeley – Krste Asanović, Yunsup Lee, and Andrew Waterman – who recently started a company called SiFive to sell cores that serve as a starting point for custom Internet of Things and data center chips.

-The errors recently found inside RISC-V hardware are related to how programs read from the same memory.
-While sharing memory improves efficiency, it depends on the computer’s ability to create memory consistency models, which set ground rules for how programs share the space.
-The models, however, can be affected by slight changes to the machine level, compiler, and high-level programming language.
+The holes found inside the RISC-V specification are related to memory consistency models, which set ground rules for how programs inside chips take turns dipping into memory.
+The models can be affected by slight changes to the machine level, compiler, and high-level programming language of the chips.

-These issues with memory models have cropped up before in other designs.
-The researchers pointed out that similar flaws affected ARM-based processors used in some versions of the Galaxy Nexus and Nexus 6 smartphones.
-ARM acknowledged the bug in 2011 and resolved the issue with changes to the compiler level of the chips.
+Other architectures have suffered from issues with memory consistency models.
+Similar flaws affected ARM processors used in several versions of the Galaxy Nexus and Nexus 6 smartphones, the researchers said.
+In 2011, ARM acknowledged the bug and repaired it with changes to the compiler level of its chips.

-To test that the models were accurate in RISC-V, the researchers built a hardware debugging tool called TriCheck, which tests memory consistency by using formal specifications memory ordering rules, also called axioms.
-In one particular high-performance design, the tool found 144 errant programs out of 1,701 test programs.
+To test the RISC-V memory consistency model, the Princeton researchers built a hardware debugging tool called TriCheck, which runs tests using formal specifications of memory ordering rules, also known as axioms.
+The high-performance hardware that headlined the recent research paper failed 144 out of 1,701 litmus tests.

-Asanović, a professor of electrical engineering and computer science at the University of California-Berkeley, said that RISC-V project is considering input from chip designers to "fill the gaps and the holes and getting a [specification] that everyone can agree on."
+Asanović, a professor of electrical engineering and computer science at the University of California-Berkeley, said that RISC-V Foundation is considering input from chip designers and software developers to "fill the gaps and the holes and getting a spec that everyone can agree on."
 He added: "The memory model is part of that."